SaberCam/SaberCam/README.md

 - 👀 I’m interested in JS, PHP, C++ coding
 - 🌱 I’m currently learning PHP, JS, C++
 - 📫 How to reach me gameworld23111@gmail.com
-- ⚡ Fun fact: casual osu! player
+- ⚡ Fun fact: casual GD player

 <!---
 SaberCam/SaberCam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.